Your first treasure hunt

 - confirm the object can be collected successfully

-Object links are useful for testing because they open directly in the object context.
+Object links are useful for testing because they open directly in the object, skipping the hunt intro.

 What to improve next